janospapp/vimrc/README.md

 `git clone https://github.com/janospapp/vim ~/.vim/pack`

-Then copy .vimrc to your home directory
+Then create a symlink of .vimrc to your home directory

-`cp ~/.vim/pack/.vimrc ~/.vimrc`
+`ln -s ~/.vim/pack/.vimrc ~/.vimrc`